ICPS Conference Publication Policy

 - Understand and follow through on author rights, reviewer rights, and reader rights, and in particular to provide clear, timely, and impartial feedback.

-- Clearly and accurately communicate ACM Publications policies to PC members, peer reviewers, and authors in instructions to PC members and peer reviewers, instructions for authors, and in Calls for Papers, including any obligations that may differ from general ACM Publications Policy.
+- Clearly and accurately communicate ACM Publications policies to PC members, peer reviewers, and authors in instructions to PC members and peer reviewers, instructions for authors, and in formal Calls for Papers, including any obligations that may differ from general ACM Publications Policy.

 - Not implement any conference-specific policies that directly conflict with general ACM Publications Policies.
 For example, all ACM authors have the unrestricted and unlimited right to post pre-prints of their work to arXiv and other similar non-commercial sites and no ICPS conference may reject submissions as a result of ACM authors posting their work to arXiv or other similar non-commercial sites.